cse-labs/res-edge-labs/labs/register-namespace-and-applications.md

 - `Groups`, `Namespaces`, and `Applications` are objects in the Res-Edge Data Service
 - Res-Edge provides `GitOps Automation` to merge the objects via `GitOps` (Flux)

-> In this lab, we will assign a new Namespace and two new Applications to the Data Service
+> In this lab, we will register a new Namespace and two new Applications to the Data Service

 - This lab introduces the `Swagger UI` to update the data service